groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/implement-textfield-annotations-java-groupdocs/_index.md

 ```

 **Critical**: Always call `dispose()`!
 Forgetting this can lead to memory leaks in long-running applications.
 It's a good practice to use try-with-resources or finally blocks to ensure cleanup happens even if exceptions occur.

+## How to customize pdf form fields

+When you **customize pdf form fields**, you can control everything from visual styling to interaction behavior.
+Use the color, opacity, and pen style settings shown above to align the fields with your brand.
+You can also set default text, placeholders, and tool‑tips via replies to guide end‑users.

+## How to generate fillable pdf java

+The code snippets already demonstrate how to **generate fillable pdf java** by adding `TextFieldAnnotation` objects.
+By repeating the `add()` call for each field you need, you can build complex, multi‑page forms entirely in Java.

+## pdf form field validation tips

+While GroupDocs.Annotation focuses on visual annotations, you can enforce **pdf form field validation** by:

+- Adding server‑side checks after the user submits the completed PDF.
+- Using JavaScript embedded in the PDF (outside the scope of this tutorial) for client‑side validation.
+- Validating input length, format, or required fields before saving the document.

 ## When to Choose TextField Annotations Over Other Options